atulkumarpccs/Day1/README.md

 1.Putty

-2. cat /etc/system-release - cat >> print/output command in linux & the path
+2. cat /etc/system-release - cat >> print/output command in linux & then path

-3. symbolic link - like shortcut in windows
+3. symbolic link - like shortcut in windows [will go in deep ]

-4. rpm  -package manager
+4. rpm  -package manager [sudo]

 5. uname -r  -username